EricMFink/ProfessionalResponsibility/_outlines/AttorneyClientRelationship.md

 - Must Attorney withdraw?

-When may an attorney who represents a plaintiff on a contingent fee basis withdraw because of an “unreasonable financial burden”?
+When may an attorney who represents a plaintiff on a contingent fee basis withdraw because of an “unreasonable financial burden"?

 ## Notice to/Permission of Tribunal & Protection of Client's Interests